 — Hide menu

 When not engaged in his Lyric Opera duties Mr. Morehead is a conductor, coach, pianist, and harpsichordist.
 His conducting work has included Boulez’ Improvisations sur Malarmé for the Contemporary Chamber Players at The University of Chicago and Gounod’s Faust at Illinois State University.
 He was a founding member of CUBE, a Chicago-based chamber ensemble specializing in the performance of new music.
 (A list of CUBE performances and works performed can be found at www.patphil.com.)
 From 1987 to 2013 with the CUBE ensemble he performed as pianist in a wide variety of repertoire and conducted the ensemble in world premieres of William Ferris An Eden Garden, Sebastian Huydts Three Serious Songs, Russ Grazier Leaving, Arriving, and other works.
-Mr. Morehead has given vocal masterclasses in conjunction with Elgin Opera and was a member of the faculty of the Bel Canto Institute in Florence, Italy in summer of 2013.
+Mr. Morehead has given vocal masterclasses in conjunction with Elgin Opera and is a member of the faculty of the Bel Canto Institute in Florence, Italy.

 From 1981 to 1985 Mr. Morehead worked regularly with Tulsa Opera in Tulsa, Oklahoma.
 In Spring of 1983 he conducted student performances of Puccini’s Madame Butterfly, and in 1984 he conducted the Tulsa Opera Spring production of Gilbert & Sullivan’s Pirates of Penzance, directed by David Gately and starring Karen Hunt and James Billings.